Your Superfoods that are truly healthy

 Betalains are members of the carotenoid family.
 Carotenoids are rich in antioxidants.
 Antioxidants protect against damage from the sun and other environmental toxins.

-Generally speaking, the more vibrant the color, the richer the concentration of phytonutrients in a vegetable or fruit.* And beets are no exception.
-Beets, including the greens, are rich sources of just about every vitamin you can think of:
+The more vibrant the color, the richer the concentration of phytonutrients in a vegetable or fruit. * And beets are no exception.
+Beets, including the greens, are rich sources of about every vitamin you can think of:

-To help you get a chance to try beets, if you haven’t before, below is a recipe my husband likes to make.
+To help you get a chance to try beets, below is a recipe my husband likes to make.

 *NOTE: Beets are an excellent source of natural food colorings.
-See below for an awesome website that teaches all about natural dyes, including beets.
+Click here for an awesome website that teaches all about natural dyes, including beets.

 - 16 oz Beets frozen